RedFox0x20/RedFox0x20/README.md

 <h1>RedFox0x20 @ <a href="https://www.redfox0x20.xyz/">RedFox0x20.xyz</a></h1>
 <p>Hi there!
 I'm Red, a developer of some kind that also plays with the infosec community...
 I'm also an amateur radio operator.
-You can find out more on my website! <span>Website status: Unavailable</span></p>
+You can find out more on my website! <span style="color:red;">Website status: Unavailable</span></p>
 <ul>
 	<li>Main page: <a href="https://www.redfox0x20.xyz/" target="_blank">https://www.redfox0x20.xyz/</a></li>
 	<li>Amateur radio: <a href="https://m7tws.redfox0x20.xyz/" target="_blank">https://m7tws.redfox0x20.xyz/</a></li>